bielborgesc/viajerando/README.md

-# Viajerando-Project
+### :heavy_check_mark: FINISHED
-Viajerando é um site de compra e reserva de viagem através de roteiros.
+#### :notebook: [Interface] Event Scheduling

-Tem a capacidade de criar novos roteiros e destinos.
+# :airplane: Viajerando

-Lista, edita e exclui os destinos existentes.
+## :mag: Objective

-Lista, edita e exclui os roteiros existentes.
+Viajerando is a website for purchasing and booking travel through itineraries.
+It has the ability to create new itineraries and destinations.
+It lists, edits, and deletes existing destinations.
+It also lists, edits, and deletes existing itineraries.
+Users must be logged in to access system functionalities such as creating itineraries, listing their itineraries, editing their itineraries, and deleting itineraries.
+Destinations are registered by an internal administrator.

-O usuário terá que estar logado para acessar as funcionalidades do sistema como, criar roteiros, listar seus roteiros, editar seus roteiros, excluir roteiro.
+## :computer: Development

-Os destinos são cadastrados por administrador interno
+Its database works as follows:

-Relacionamento 1 para N
+1 to N Relationship

-Usuário Cria no mínimo 0 e no máximo n Roteiro e um Roteiro é criado por um único usuário:
+User Creates at least 0 and at most n Itineraries and an Itinerary is created by a single user:

-Tabela: Roteiro
+Table: Itinerary

 id - (PK) int

-precoAcumulado - double
+accumulatedPrice - double

-dataInicial - date
+startDate - date

-dataFinal - date
+endDate - date

-idUser - (FK de user) int
+idUser - (FK from user) int

-Tabela: Usuario
+Table: User

 username - string